 Required Knowledge and Skills:

 - Ability to walk easily within the classroom to effectively work with and address student needs.

-- At least 5 years teaching experience in relevant subject area and appropriate grade level division.
+- 3 – 5 years teaching experience in relevant subject area and appropriate grade level division.